GitHver/nixisotemp/assets/configuration.md

 │  └── module3.nix
 ├── flake.lock
 ├── flake.nix
-├── license.txt
+├── license.md
 └── readme.md
 ```

 The root of the repository contains the *flake* files that are used to control the output of the commands you use to change and update your system.
 From the `flake.nix` file, all other files are eventually imported for evaluation.

-The `hardware` directory contains all hardware specific settings and configurations such as; Graphic drivers, Disk partitions, available users and anything that needs special settings to accommodate hardware limitations.
+The `hosts` directory contains all hardware specific settings and configurations such as; Graphic drivers, Disk partitions, available users and anything that needs special settings to accommodate hardware limitations.

 The `modules` directory just has files that are imported to every config file.
 They are made of the *options-config* syntax that specifies an available option and what it does.
 With this you can have reusable parts that can be used to enable/disable predefined settings.
 All files are imported recursively, so the directory names and structure don't matter and are just for organisation.